AuroraRoboticsLab/Concrete/compression_test_frame/README.md

 Compressive forces are taken by 5 mm thick (3/16 inch) steel plates.
 A 25mm wide x 150mm long (1" x 6") plate worked.

 The pivot bolt is a steel bolt or rod of at least 8mm (5/16") diameter.
-It needs to be long enough to go through three frame sections, so at least 130mm (5") long.
+It needs to be long enough to go through three wood frame sections (two uprights and the top beam), so at least 130mm (5") long.

 Two wood uprights are permanently fixed to the bottom beam.
 The pivot bolt goes through the uprights, allowing the top beam to swing open easily.

 The steel plates are fixed to the top and bottom beams using wood screws and glue.
 This is particularly critical for the top beam, where the uplift forces on the pivot point go through the steel and screws to get to the top beam.
-Countersinking the holes helps the wood screws hold to the steel.
-We found expanding polyurethane glue worked well to hold everything together.
+Pre-drilling the wood is important to avoid cracking.
+Countersinking the screw holes into the steel helps the wood screws hold to the steel.

+We found a generous application of expanding polyurethane wood glue worked well to hold everything together.
+We have tested this to 600kgf without issues, but the wood parts like the top beam seem likely to be pulled apart if the load gets high enough.

 ![Tool details, printable page preview](compression_test_frame.png)